rodw/termstyle/README.md

 3. Wrapping and truncating text to a predefined and/or the current console width.

-4. The declarative defintion of theme-able style "classes".
+4. The declarative definition of theme-able style "classes".

 ## Using